The Faithful Hussar (film)

 The Faithful Hussar (German: Der treue Husar) is a 1954 West German comedy film directed by Rudolf Schündler and starring Paul Hörbiger, Loni Heuser and Harald Paulsen.
 It was shot at the Tempelhof Studios in West Berlin.
 The film's sets were designed by the art directors Willi A. Herrmann and Heinrich Weidemann.
 It takes its title from the traditional German song of the same title.

 Synopsis

 Sportswear salesman Eberhard Wacker is a member of a male choir known as The Faithful Hussar.
 Henpecked by his wife, he arranges to escape and have fun with his friends at a bar during carnival time.
-Before long their wives discover up their plans.
+Before long their wives discover their plans.